The-MSP-KB/Public_Docs/msp-operations/msp-departments-and-business-units/roles.md

 ### Training Specialist

 Training specialists develop and deliver training programs to both internal employees and clients, ensuring users can effectively utilize the company's products and services.

+### Automation Engineer

+Focuses on developing and implementing automation solutions to enhance efficiency and effectiveness within the MSP's service delivery framework.
+This role requires a deep understanding of automation technologies and best practices, with responsibilities including the design, deployment, and maintenance of automation scripts and workflows.

+### Integration Specialist

+Responsible for ensuring the seamless integration of various IT systems and applications within the MSP's infrastructure.
+This role involves analyzing system requirements, coordinating with different teams to facilitate smooth data exchange, and optimizing the overall IT ecosystem for enhanced operational efficiency.